tingwai-to/FEA_interpolation/README.md

 ###2D Element Example
 Setup:
 ```
-from node import Node
+from feainterp.node import Node as Node
-from element import Element
+from feainterp.element import Element as Element

 # Coordinates of points and respective values
 p1 = np.array([2, 2], dtype='f8')